Academic Project · UC San Diego

 Quickly adjust stock with totals and per-location breakdowns.
 Use +/– for small edits or type numbers for big changes.
 Fast, clear, and built to reduce errors.

-View Activty Log
+View Activity Log

 Access a reverse-chronological feed of all changes with clear timestamps, user names, and color-coded dots.
 Filter by items, quantities, or locations to quickly find what matters.